 First, we designed the UpScale Indicator with ease-of-use in mind.
 It features a visually driven interface with a color touchscreen display and a swivel bracket that enables users to see the display from any angle.

 The injection molded enclosure is highly water resistant, making it perfect for all types of environments (and we even have stainless steel enclosures available!).
 Best of all, it simplifies the logging and recording of your weighing data.

 Barcode Scanning for Parts Counting and More

-The Barcode Scanner can be useful in a wide range of situations, but it is particularly great for parts counting.
+The Barcode Scanner can be useful in a wide range of situations, but it is particularly great for parts counting and inventory control.
 With the Barcode Feature, you can search for a part definition on the scale and activate it for counting.